-Policies for Incentive Programs or Education and Outreach Programs for Drinking Water Systems outside of the Terms of Reference

-Policies in the Source Protection Plans can generally only address threats related to drinking water systems included in the Terms of Reference.
-Although there is a process for municipalities to add drinking water systems to the Terms of Reference if they meet certain criteria, no municipality in the Lake Erie Region has chosen to do this to date.
+2.2.4 Policies for Incentive Programs or Education and Outreach Programs for Drinking Water Systems outside of the Terms of Reference certain criteria, no municipality in the Lake Erie Region has chosen to do this to date.
 The Clean Water Act, 2006 allows for policies for incentive programs or education and outreach programs to be developed for drinking water systems outside the Terms of Reference.
 There is, however, no data available on the number or location of non-municipal residential systems in the Lake Erie Region.